NickvisionApps/Application/CONTRIBUTING.md

   - Debug information provided by the application

     - GNOME: from main menu open About Application → Troubleshooting → Debugging Information, here you can copy information to clipboard or save to a file.
+    - WinUI: from Help menu open About Application and click on the button with version, debug information will be copied to clipboard.
   - Stack trace (Traceback)
     - Including any error messages thrown by the application
     - You may need to start the application via the terminal/console to receive an error message for a crash.